aerobless/thereabout/README.md

   + Locate the first or any entry on the map
   + List all location entries for the given day and show the selected entry as a marker on the map
   + Open Google Photos on the selected day
+  + Delete location entry
 + Geocoding: Search for any location on Google Maps
 + Endpoint to add new location entries continuously , e.g. via Home Assistant
 + Deploy the application via Docker Compose
 + GitHub Build Pipeline
++ Configuration page
+  + Upload Google Records.json from the frontend

 ## Roadmap
 + Add detailed geolocation via Google Maps & persist results in DB (verify how many requests are free)
++ Add support for [Overland](https://github.com/aaronpk/Overland-iOS) for more accurate tracking independent of HA
 + Day overview page
   + Integrate Google Photos API (low prio)
   + Weather
   + Major locations visited
-  + Delete location entry (high prio)
   + Add location entry (low prio)
   + Update location entry (low prio)
 + Endpoint to allow recording new location data via Home Assistant or similar
 + Statistics: number of countries visited, km travelled, ...
 + Security: User Login & secure endpoints
-+ Manually add/remove location data
++ Add location data from the UI
 + Export location history as json
 + Endpoint/Integration with OpenAI, e.g. ask "Where was I in November 2023?",
 + Add support to load other dated data into Thereabout, e.g. chatlogs, temperature for location, weather to make a more comprehensive view of a specific day